surifirstpin/biplus_documentation/docs/README.md

 ### Benefits of Live Data
-Bi+ retrieves the latest information and assist your financial advisor to focus on analyzing and controlling spontaneously rather than wasting time for data management,
+Bi+ retrieves the latest information and assist your financial advisor to focus on analyzing and controlling spontaneously rather than wasting time for data management.

+COMBINE ANY SOURCE
+Relational databases like access and MySQL but also MongoDB, Redis and Redshift are supported among many more.
+Any structured data source can be combined with any of your own sources, for better analysis.

+icCube even supports custom sources so you are guaranteed you will never be blocked.
+This means that if you want to add different sources in the future, you are guaranteed you can.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MjgxNDI0NzBdfQ==
+eyJoaXN0b3J5IjpbMTgxOTk1MTY3OV19
 -->